 Club: RSC Anderlecht | Capacity: 60,250 seats | Scheduled opening: 2019 | Status: in planning

 For years, the different parties dropped in and out of the project, not being helped by the fragmented legislative environment of Belgium.
-However, by the end of 2015 agreement had been reached with most major parties and the project finally received the go-ahead.
+However, by the end of 2015 agreement had been reached with most major parties and the project seemed to get the go-ahead.

 The Eurostadium will be designed by Jaspers-Eyers Architects and will have a capacity of 60,250 seats, of which roughly 10% will be dedicated to hospitality.
 Initial plans included a retractable roof, but this was axed due to cost considerations, as was a retractable seating system to accommodate for an athletics track, opting for a pure football configuration without track instead.

-The stadium will be built in the northern Brussels suburb of Grimbergen just north-west of the Stade Roi Baudouin on a site that presently hosts the parking lots of the old stadium.
+The stadium is planned to be built in the northern Brussels suburb of Grimbergen just north-west of the Stade Roi Baudouin on a site that presently hosts the parking lots of the old stadium.

 During the 2020 European Championships, the Eurostadium will host three first round group matches and one round of 16 match.
 The city of Brussels also hopes to host the opening match of the tournament.

-The Stade Roi Baudouin is likely to get demolished following the completion of the Eurostadium, leaving the Memorial van Damme without venue.
+The Stade Roi Baudouin will likely get demolished following the completion of the Eurostadium, leaving the Memorial van Damme without venue.

 No decision has been made yet what will be done with the Constant VandenStock Stadion after the Eurostadium has been completed, with local legislators currently studying the options.